-Welcome to our weekly Prescription, a review of the week in the arts.
-We recently resolved some issues with our host which was not retaining the email addresses.
-If you have not been receiving these in your inbox, please sign up for our Newsletter now to get our weekly Prescriptions and other updates.
-Here is our look back on the week in the arts.
+Welcome to this today’s edition of Prescriptions, the review of the week in the arts.
+Please sign up for our Newsletter now to get our weekly summaries and other updates in your inbox.
+Here is our look back on the recent happenings in the arts.

 Over the century, the works of Klimt and Schiele have come to define the fertile creativity that marked the so-called “joyous apocalypse,” an apt term used to connote the waning days of Habsburg rule.
 On view through September 3, 2018 at Neue Galerie in New York.